M2-06/Password-Strength-Advanced-Analyzer-PSA2/README.md

 - A GUI window will open where you can enter your password for analysis.
 - The application will evaluate the strength of your password based on multiple criteria and will display feedback on security and recommendations for improvement.
-- If your password appears in any known data breaches, the program will alert you with the exact number of apperances.
+- If your password appears in any known data breaches, the program will alert you with the exact number of appearances.

 5. **Requirements** :